DOSull/GISC-421/README.md

 Item | Course credit | Due date
 --- | --- | ---
 [Data collection report](data-collection-report.md) (up to 10 pages plus story map) | 30% | 5pm Mon 23 March [Submit here](https://blackboard.vuw.ac.nz/webapps/assignment/uploadAssignment?content_id=_2665881_1&course_id=_106344_1&group_id=&mode=cpview)
-[Ethics essay](ethics-essay.md) (up to 2500 words) | 30% | 5pm Mon 25 May
+[Ethics essay](ethics-essay.md) (up to 2500 words) | 30% | 5pm Mon 15 June
-[GIS in New Zealand essay](gis-in-new-zealand-essay.md) (up to 2500 words) | 40% | 5pm Fri 5 June
+[GIS in New Zealand essay](gis-in-new-zealand-essay.md) (up to 2500 words) | 40% | 5pm Fri 26 June

 ## Additional information
-The primary mode of communication for the course will be via Blackboard, so please ensure that your contact details there are up to date and are regularly checked (note that Blackboard defaults to your myvuw email address).
+The primary mode of communication for the course will be via Blackboard and [Slack](https://vuwgisc2020.slack.com), so please ensure that your contact details there are up to date and are regularly checked (note that Blackboard defaults to your `myvuw.ac.nz` email address).

 ### Class representatives
 Since this is a relatively small graduate class, I expect that it will not be a problem to raise any issues or concerns directly with me, or with the GIS technician.